 Additionally, the CAQ is a founding member of the Anti-Fraud Collaboration, which unites organizations representing members of the financial reporting supply chain.

-With 10 years of data, the Center for Audit Quality's annual Main Street Investor Survey provides a sweeping view of the strength and resilience of U.S. investors and the robust confidence they place in our capital markets system.
-In 2016, 79 percent of investors express confidence in U.S. capital markets, and 81 percent have confidence in investing in U.S. public companies.
+The Center for Audit Quality's annual Main Street Investor Survey provides a sweeping view of the strength and resilience of US investors and the robust confidence they place in our capital markets system.
+In 2017, 85 percent of investors express confidence in US capital markets, and 83 percent have confidence in investing in U.S. public companies.
 Get many more insights in the report, including investor views on economic issues and events affecting investment decisions.